bjohnson-va/pmcli/README.md

 ```

 Note that, since `campaigns` is a list field, *every* businessId field will be
 overridden.
-This is a limitation of pmcli and will likely be address later.
+This is a limitation of pmcli and will likely be addressed later.

 Also note that override was provided in `snake_case` but the response was
-generated in `camelCase`.  *pmcli* will accept field keys in either format.
+generated in `camelCase`.  *pmcli* will accept field keys in either format
+but will always generate its responses in `camelCase`.

 ---